 CLINICAL QUALITY IMPROVEMENT

-According to Health Resources and Services Administration (HRSA), “Health center quality of care equals and often surpasses that provided by other primary care providers.
+According to the Health Resources and Services Administration (HRSA), “Health center quality of care equals and often surpasses that provided by other primary care providers.
 Health centers improve patient outcomes while reducing health disparities, despite serving a population that is often sicker and more at risk than the general population.
 The health center model of care has been shown to reduce the use of costlier providers of care, such as emergency departments and hospitals.”

-NJPCA supports the CHCs by providing technical assistance and other supports to encourage quality improvement activities, systems changes and promising practices.
-NJPCA's Clinical Quality Programs seeks to improve both access and quality by increasing the effectiveness, efficiency, and safety of primary care that is provided to at risk populations at service sites located in the medically underserved urban and rural communities throughout the State.
+NJPCA supports the CHCs by providing technical assistance and other supports to encourage quality improvement activities, systems changes, and promising practices.
+NJPCA's Clinical Quality Programs seeks to improve both access and quality by increasing the effectiveness, efficiency, and safety of primary care that is provided to at-risk populations at service sites located in the medically underserved urban and rural communities throughout the State.

 NJPCA Quality Programs and Initiatives align with the National Quality Strategy and support the efforts of New Jersey Health Centers to achieve the “Triple Aim” (a framework developed by the Institute for Healthcare Improvement) of:

 - Better care for patients - improving the experience of care

 - Healthy communities - improving the health of populations

 - Lower health care costs

 The NJPCA Quality Program infrastructure consists of a number of subcommittees that work together to improve the delivery of care and health outcomes.
 These committees are charged with the development and modification of clinical practice systems and protocols to improve both access and quality of the primary care services provided by New Jersey Health Centers.